Hollowwhite22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A  script that displays a confused smiley
-A script that displays the content of /etc/passwd file A script that display the content of /etc/passwd and /etc/hosts
+A script that displays the content of /etc/passwd file A script that display the content of /etc/passwd and /etc/hosts A script that display the last 10 lines of /etc/passwd